Here’s what I’ve discovered: too many of us try to survive life instead of truly living it.

 You can expect new posts on Monday and Wednesday, with guest posts appearing on Fridays when available.

 I’d love to hear where your faith struggles the most to better understand how I can be of help.

 Question: Where you could use the most help to live an authentic life of abundant faith?
-You can leave a comment by clicking here.
+You can share your thoughts with other FaithWalkers by clicking here.